ampster-co/ampster-integration/README.md

   To add more languages, create additional JSON files in this directory following the same structure.

 ## How It Works
 1. **Setup**: User installs the integration (see below).
-During setup, the user selects their country and the minute past the hour to fetch data.
+During setup, the user configures data fetching and optionally data uploading.
 2. **Data Fetching**: The coordinator fetches the relevant JSON file from the Ampster S3 bucket at the configured time (e.g., 2 minutes past every hour).
-3. **Entities**: The integration exposes sensors for each top-level key in the JSON, and a button to manually update the data.
+3. **Entities**: The integration exposes sensors for each top-level key in the JSON, and buttons to manually update and upload data.
+4. **Data Upload**: If configured, the integration periodically uploads selected sensor data to a remote server using the specified API endpoint and authentication.
-4. **Automation**: The integration can automatically control devices (e.g., turn on/off a switch) based on the fetched data.
+5. **Automation**: The integration can automatically control devices (e.g., turn on/off a switch) based on the fetched data.
 The example provided uses the current all-in price.

+## Configuration Options

+### Data Fetching Configuration
+- **Country**: Select the country for electricity price data (NL, FR, BE, AT)
+- **Minute**: Minute past the hour to fetch data (0-59)
+- **Base URL**: Base URL for fetching electricity price data

+### Data Upload Configuration (Optional)
+- **Upload URL**: API endpoint for uploading sensor data (default: https://yv3l9alv8g.execute-api.us-east-1.amazonaws.com/prod/data)
+- **API Key**: Authentication key for the upload endpoint
+- **Upload Sensors**: Comma-separated list of sensor names to upload (e.g., "country,current_period_all_in_price,static_42")
+- **Upload Interval**: How often to upload data in minutes (1-1440, default: 15)

 ## Installation Instructions